Mystic-Slice/responsible-prompting-api/README.md

 # Responsible prompting API
 Responsible Prompting is an [AI Alliance affiliated project](https://thealliance.ai/affiliated-projects/responsible-prompting) providing an LLM-agnostic lightweight prompt recommender that dynamically supports users in crafting prompts that embed social values and avoid harmful prompts.

 This Responsible Prompting API is composed of a `Flask server` that hosts the `recommend`, `recommend_local`, `get_thresholds` routes, the `swagger` files and a responsible prompting `demo`.
+There is also an additional endpoint `demo_inference` for text completion using the HuggingFace models for use by the demo website.
 You can run the server locally to execute requests and obtain responsible prompting recommendations according to `swagger` description.

 1. [Getting started](#getting-started)
 2. [Customizing recommendations to your use case](#customizing-recommendations-to-your-use-case)